KnightOS/knightos.org/documentation/tutorials/getting-started/prereqs.md

 Once you have the SDK installed, you should run a few commands to make sure they're all working.
 Each one should complain about "invalid usage" but any other errors should raise alarm.
+Run each of these commands to check:

 * `kpack`
 * `genkfs`